The gravitational eikonal: from particle, string and brane collisions to black-hole encounters: Leading eikonal for generic gravitational 2--body scattering

 From~\eqref{impb2} we have

 for the real part and

 for the imaginary part.
 As in the string-brane case, the exponentially suppressed term provides the leading imaginary part.

 The real part of \eqref{impactb1} has an amusing shock-wave interpretation in terms of the generalized Aichelburg--Sexl metrics discussed in Section~\ref{ssec:CTS}.
-Neglecting again the correction coming from the ratio of the two Gamma-functions, it can be shown \cite{Veneziano:1988aj} to correspond to the shock-wave metric sourced, according to \eqref{eq:Eeswb}, by the Gaussian profile:
+Neglecting again the correction coming from the ratio of the two Gamma-functions, it can be shown \cite{Veneziano:1988aj} to correspond to a shock-wave metric where the function $f (x_\perp)$ is obtained from Eq. \eqref{eq:Eesw} by substituting, as in Eq. \eqref{eq:Eeswb}, $E^{(1)}$ times the transverse $\delta$-function with a Gaussian profile:

-i.e.~to an approximately uniform-density beam of size $\sim l_s(s)$ that reduces to the delta function of \eqref{eq:Eesw} for $l_s (s) \rightarrow 0$.
+i.e.~with an approximately uniform-density beam of size $\sim l_s(s)$ that reduces to the delta function of \eqref{eq:Eesw} for $l_s (s) \rightarrow 0$.
 In other words, while the delta-function profile provides only the first term of \eqref{impb2} as shown in \eqref{phase}, the Gaussian profile provides instead the entire real part of \eqref{impactb1}.
+The proof of the above statement is straightforward.
+Following 't Hooft's derivation of the leading eikonal phase sketched in Section~\ref{ssec:ASmetric}, we know that what determines the phase is, up to an energy factor, the time delay $\Delta v$ suffered by one particle as it moves in the shock-wave produced by the other particle.
+According to Eq. \eqref{vdelay}, this time delay is determined by the quantity $f(x_\perp)$ appearing in the (generalized) AS metric~\eqref{eq:AS}.
+Therefore, we can either extract $f(x_\perp)$ directly from \eqref{impactb1} and determine the transverse profile of the beam by using \eqref{eq:Eesw} with the profile \eqref{profile} or, given the profile \eqref{profile}, by using \eqref{eq:Eesw} to fix first $f(b)$ and then, from it, the real part of \eqref{impactb1}.

 Without repeating here the discussion given above in the case of string-brane collisions we now simply give the analog of \eqref{eq:hatdelta0cl} for string-string scattering:

 where $\hat{X}_{1,2}$ are Hermitian (and commuting) closed-string position operators for each incoming string, and $\delta_0$ is the leading eikonal~\eqref{delta}.

 For $b \gg l_s(s)$, $\delta_0(E,b)$ is real and thus $\hat{\delta}_0$ is Hermitian up to exponentially small corrections.
 The physical interpretation of \eqref{tidalop} is that the graviton is exchanged between one point on one string and one point on the other string.
 The (transverse) coordinates of each string are however operators and \eqref{tidalop} picks up an expectation value of the transverse distance between those two points.
 The physical consequences of the shift in $b$, tidal excitations due to the extended nature of quantum strings, will be discussed in Section~\ref{ssec:tidalrev}.
 Here we just mention that, unlike the singular point-like case, the string-corrected eikonal has a finite $b \to 0$ limit and a smooth expansion in $b$ around it.
 This is the string-string counterpart to what we have already discussed in the string-brane collision, see~\eqref{lowb}.
 One finds \cite{Amati:1987uf}: